srvk/DiViMe/README.md

 Our work builds directly on that of others.
 The main references for tools currently included and/or data currently used to perform tests are:

-- A. Ziaei, A. Sangwan, J.H.L.
-Hansen, "Effective word count estimation for long duration daily naturalistic audio recordings," Speech Communication, vol. 84, pp. 15-23, Nov.
-2016.
+- Bergelson, E., Warlaumont, A., Cristia, A., Casillas, M., Rosemberg, C., Soderstrom, M., Rowland, C., Durrant, S. & Bunce, J. (2017).
+Starter-ACLEW.
+Databrary.
+Retrieved October 1, 2018 from http://doi.org/10.17910/B7.390.
-- F. Eyben, F. Weninger, F. Gross, and B. Schuller, “Recent developments in opensmile, the munich open-source multimedia feature extractor,” in Proceedings of the 21st ACM international conference on Multimedia.
-ACM, 2013, pp. 835–838.
+- Eyben, F. Weninger, F., Gross, F. & B. Schuller.
+(2013).
+Recent developments in opensmile, the munich open-source multimedia feature extractor.
+Proceedings of the 21st ACM international conference on Multimedia, 835–838.
 - Räsänen, O., Seshadri, S., & Casillas, M. (2018, June).
 Comparison of Syllabification Algorithms and Training Strategies for Robust Word Count Estimation across Different Languages and Recording Conditions.
 In Interspeech 2018.
+- Ziaei, A. Sangwan, A., & Hansen, J.H.L.
+(2016).
+Effective word count estimation for long duration daily naturalistic audio recordings.
+Speech Communication, 84, 15-23.